-The Management of Health and Safety at Work Regulations require all organisations with 5 or more staff to carry out written health and safety risk assessments of all of their significant hazards.
-The Health & Safety Executive guidance “5 Steps to Risk Assessment” details a 5 step approach to workplace risk assessments:
+Under UK law, all organisations with 5 or more staff are required to carry out written health and safety risk assessments covering all significant hazards.
+Health & Safety Executive guidance details a 5-step approach to conducting these analyses.
+It goes as follows:

-Identify the people at risk from the hazards, e.g. employees, contractors, visitors etc. Particularly vulnerable employees should also be considered, e.g. young people, new employees and new/expectant mothers.
+- Identify those at risk from the hazards, including employees, contractors and visitors.
+Workers who are particularly vulnerable should also be considered, such as young people, new staff members and new or expectant mothers.

-Evaluate the risk, taking into account the likelihood and severity of any accidents.
-Existing controls that are already in place to reduce risks should be identified and evaluated.
+- Evaluate the danger, taking into account the likelihood of accidents.
+Also, identify and evaluate existing controls that are in place to reduce risks.

-Review the risk assessment regularly, or when things change e.g. new equipment is purchased, processes change or an accident or near miss has occurred.
+- Review the assessment on a regular basis or when things change, such as when new equipment is installed, processes change or accidents occur.

-Our health and safety risk assessment experts can also help construction and contracting organisations with generic risk assessments and method statements that are able to be modified to suit specific jobs, and site specific risk assessment documents and procedures.
+In addition, we can assist construction and contracting companies with generic risk assessments and method statements that can be modified to suit specific jobs, as well as site specific risk assessments and procedures.

-Manual handling activities require a manual handling risk assessment that considers the tasks being carried out, the loads being handled, the work environment and the individuals involved.
+- Manual handling risk assessments must consider the tasks being carried out, the loads being handled and the work environment, as well as the personnel involved.

-New legislation requires every non-domestic premise to carry out a fire risk assessment.
-This follows a similar 5 step approach as described above, but the assessment should focus on the 3 elements required for fire to start – heat, fuel and oxygen.
+- New legislation requires all non-domestic premises to conduct fire risk assessments.
+These analyses follow a similar 5-step approach to the one outlined above.
+However, they focus on the 3 elements that are needed for fire to start, namely heat, fuel and oxygen.

-Hazardous substances require a specific COSHH risk assessment – obtaining the safety data sheet alone does not comply with the law.
+- Hazardous substances require a COSHH risk assessment.
+Bear in mind that obtaining the safety data sheet alone is not sufficient to comply with the law.

 - A display screen equipment risk assessment should be conducted on all computer users.